 We start from examining a simple case, in which only one lamp is open.
-As a benchmark, we plot the instant voltage value from two frontend pins of the light sensor using an oscilloscope.
-Through one week measurement, we observe that the reading from oscilloscope is quite stable and exhibits a regular fluctuation with a period of 10ms (depicted in Figure 1(a)).
+As a benchmark, we plot the instant voltage value from two front-end pins of the light sensor using an oscilloscope.
+Through one week measurement, we observe that the reading from oscilloscope is quite stable and exhibits a regular fluctuation with a period of 10ms (depicted in Figure 1(a)), which is equivalent to 100Hz.
 In practice, sensor nodes need to sample the light sensors.
 After sampling, we see that the sampling results exhibit the same periodical property as depicted in Figure 1(b), which suggests that the obtained light intensity pattern can be used for clock calibration.
 Figure 1(c) summarizes the statistics of the detected period lengths from the trace.
 We observe that the detected period lengths are highly concentrated within the range centered at 10ms.
-The error of detection is less than $50\mu s$ for most cases and it is bounded by $145\mu s$ as depicted in Figure 1(d).
+The error of detection is less than $50\mu s$ for most cases as depicted in Figure 1(d).